FAIRSpectra/fairspectra.github.io/resources/jcamp-dx/index.md

 ---

 ## Background
-[JCAMP](https://en.wikipedia.org/wiki/Joint_Committee_on_Atomic_and_Molecular_Physical_Data) is the Joint Committee on Atomic and Molecular Physical Data and [JCAMP-DX](https://en.wikipedia.org/wiki/JCAMP-DX) is an ASCII text file format to store spectra and spectral images.
-Since the format is text-based there is a practical limit to the amount of data that can be stored.
-Too many data points will result in a very large file.
+[JCAMP](https://en.wikipedia.org/wiki/Joint_Committee_on_Atomic_and_Molecular_Physical_Data) is the Joint Committee on Atomic and Molecular Physical Data and [JCAMP-DX](https://en.wikipedia.org/wiki/JCAMP-DX) is an ASCII text file format to store spectra.
+The format is text-based meaning it is human-readable and can be edited using a text editor.

 The format was developed in 1988 for infrared spectroscopy.
 Later this was augmented to accommodate NMR and mass spectrometry.
 Some information can be found on the [IUPAC](https://iupac.org/) affiliated website [http://www.jcamp-dx.org/](http://www.jcamp-dx.org/).